shah-in-boots/notes/permanent/anki-guide.md

 ---
 date: 2024-01-19
 category: reference
-stage: considering
+stage: working
+tags:
 ---

 [Anki](https://apps.ankiweb.net/) is a spaced repetition program, which I am attempting to use to help maintain a life-long learning approach by focusing attention on things I *ought* to remember.
+This is one of the many __meta__ files, like the vault [README](../README.md) file.

 # Structure